praveen-raj-m/LiveForecastAndAnalytics/README.md

 ## Model Training

-The Jupyter Notebook `prophet_modeling.ipynb` guides the model training process, covering loading data, preprocessing, training the Prophet model, and making predictions.
+The Jupyter Notebook `Sales_Analytics_MyView.ipynb` guides the model training process, covering loading data, preprocessing, training the Prophet model, and making predictions.
 The trained model is saved as `prophet_model.pkl`.

 ## Loading the Saved Model